scxr/twt_hackathon/readme.md

 - [x] Create a login/signup with jwt to be able to tie a user with their files
 - [x] Check for valid CSV
 - [x] Tie users to files via JWT
+- [x] Implement a view_csv function which will work for all uploads
+- [ ] Allow users to delete their csvs
 - [ ] Implement Basic math functions like mean median and mode
 - [ ] Implement graphs
 - [ ] Send graphs to the frontend